combine-org/combine-org.github.io/content/authors/COMBINE-2022/_index.md

 ---
 The "**Computational Modeling in Biology**" Network (**COMBINE**) is an initiative to coordinate the development of the various community standards and formats in systems biology and related fields.
 COMBINE 2022 will be a workshop-style event with oral presentations, breakout sessions and tutorials.
 The three meeting days will include talks about the COMBINE standards and associated or related standardization efforts, presentations of tools using these standards, breakout sessions for detailed discussions as well as tutorials.

-COMBINE 2022 will be a meeting from October 6th (Thursday) to October 8th (Saturday).
-It will provide a schedule which takes into account all time zones around the world, a real 24 hour conference.
-The meeting will be free of charge.
+COMBINE 2022 will be a face-to-face meeting orgranised as a satellite to the [ICSB 2022 meeting](https://www.icsb2022.berlin/) in Berlin.

 <h1>Agenda</h1>